PSA: Google is Your Competitor in Search, Feel Free to Cry

-Why it Hurts You: This hurts you because even if you rank well like in the example below for one of my clients.
+Why it Hurts You: This hurts you because even if you rank well (like in the example below).
 Google gives the search a ton of information on the topic and on the brand.
 People no longer actually have to click on your website because they can get the information from Google.

 Accelerated Mobile Pages (AMP)

-Why it Hurts You: In the past Google was getting the traffic and URL association from these pages since they are serving the content.
+Why it Hurts You: In the past, Google was getting the traffic and URL association from these pages since they are serving the content.
 Publishers were outraged by this and Google worked hard to make AMP pages better .
-Google now gives you the option to click and visit the brands site but the lack of control over your own content should worry you.
-I believe that you should be using AMP pages because they perform extremely well on mobile but you have to be aware the pros and cons of doing so.
+Google now gives you the option to click and visit the brands site, but the lack of control over your own content should worry you.
+I believe that you should be using AMP pages because they perform extremely well on mobile, but you have to be aware of the pros and cons of doing so.

 Google Answer Box

-Google’s Answer box allows you to get quick answers to a lot of questions.
+Google’s Answer Box allows you to get quick answers to a lot of questions.
 This is what powers voice search on Google home and is actually very useful.
-However Google is taking your content to answer the questions.
-It is extremely important to rank in these answer boxes because it pushes your competitors below the fold and their is currently only one result on voice search.
+However, Google is taking your content to answer the questions.
+It is extremely important to rank in these answer boxes because it pushes your competitors below the fold and there is currently only one result on voice search.

 Google’s Efforts Have Paid Off